claytonpollard/exam-generator/README.md

 Here is a script that uses python and LaTeX to generate an exam.

-It randomly selects questions adding to the totals provided for each topic in `questions.xlsx`.
+Now you can choose how many marks for each difficulty in `questions.xlsx` and it will randomly select questions adding to the totals provided for each topic and level of difficulty.
+After selecting the questions it will also sort from easiest to hardest within each topic.

 You need to add questions to the question bank under `/questions/` sorted by topic.
 These topics **must** match the the topics in the first column of `questions.xlsx`.